Seven-digit dialing: 1981 to 1994

 New area code assignments were increasing in the 1980s.
 From 1990 to 1994, all remaining assignable codes entered service.
 The exhaustion of NXX codes necessitated interchangeable codes in several more area codes.
 Ten-digit dialing, or 1+10D, was implemented in area codes with interchangeable NXX codes.
 Protected dialing plans as in national capital areas were discontinued to help meet demand without area code relief.
 As 1994 neared its end, ten-digit dialing became required throughout the numbering plan in preparation for interchangeable NPA codes.

 All local numbers now had seven-digit, as the last technological hold-outs had given way to modern switching technology.
 The concept of a ten-digit local number was conceived, as New York had an overlay code (917, implemented in 1992), but seven-digit dialing was still the norm.

 1995 to 2019

-Interchangeable NPA codes were introduced in Washington and Alabama, and some forty new area codes were introduced in 1999 as relief was implemented for pent-up demand.
+Interchangeable NPA codes were introduced in Washington state and Alabama, and some forty new area codes were introduced in 1999 as relief was implemented for pent-up demand.
 This included two additional toll-free prefixes as the 888 code was quickly exhausted.
 Since 1999, a more steady rate of area code introductions has taken place, the rate being slower due to one or more factors: